quixio/quix-docs/docs/platform/tutorials/data-science/2-weatherdata.md

 # Weather data

-You now have a working real time stream of bicycle data, next, you will integrate the data from a free weather API, adding current and forecasted weather data.
+You now have a working real-time stream of bicycle data.
+Next, you will integrate the data from a free weather API, adding current and forecasted weather data.

 ## Create a free Visual Crossing account